Northern California wildfire grows further after jumping highway

-(Reuters) - California’s biggest and fiercest wildfire of the year grew larger as it raged for a seventh day through drought-parched land north of Napa Valley wine country after jumping a highway that authorities hoped would slow its advance.
+(Reuters) - California’s biggest and fiercest wildfire of the year grew larger as it raged for a seventh day through drought-parched chaparral and ranch lands north of Napa Valley wine country after jumping a highway that authorities hoped would slow its advance.

 What sparked the Rocky Fire was uncertain, but the blaze is one of nearly two dozen conflagrations that erupted across the state following thousands of dry lightning strikes in recent days, the bulk of them in northern California.

-All of the blazes have been fed by thickets of vegetation left desiccated by four years of drought.
+All of the blazes have been fed by thickets of vegetation left desiccated by four years of drought, and fire managers said they were bracing for hot, dry conditions to persist through summer.

-Firefighters reported gains battling the Rocky Fire, which is 20 percent contained, as triple-digit temperatures abated and light rain fell Tuesday afternoon.

-But Wednesday’s forecast was to bring hotter, drier conditions, Cal Fire said, “increasing the potential of extreme fire behavior”.

-Property losses from the Rocky Fire stood at 24 homes and 26 outbuildings, Cal Fire said.

-Smoke from the blaze was visible up to 80 miles to the south in Napa, one of California’s renowned wine-making regions.

-Cal Fire resources already were stretched with more than 10,000 firefighters on the front lines statewide and all off-duty personnel called back to work.
+Cal Fire resources already were stretched with more than 10,000 firefighters on the front lines statewide on Tuesday and all off-duty personnel called back to work.

 At least 3,200 firefighters were assigned to the Rocky Fire alone, backed by 19 water-dropping helicopters, four air tankers and nearly 60 bulldozers, Cal Fire reported.